stuerp/foo_midi/README.md

 v2.8.5.0, 2023-07-22,  *""*

+* New: Added a configuration option to always use Super Munt when playing an MT-32 file.
+Default is on.
 * New: Added a configuration option to always use Secret Sauce when available and when playing an XG file.
+Default is off.
 * Bug Fix: Saving MIDI presets was broken.

 v2.8.4.0, 2023-06-26, *"Beat the Drum"*